stpica/Personal-Website/content/authors/admin/_index.md

 #   url: https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1

 # Short bio (displayed in user profile at end of posts)
-bio: I am an applied macroeconomist interested in monetary policy, household finance, and real estate.
+bio: I am an applied macroeconomist interested in monetary policy and household finance.

 # Interests to show in About widget
 # interests: